Special Academic Programs

 For Students Interested in Business and Management

-A rigorous liberal arts program is an excellent preparation for a business career.
-Students may major in virtually any field, but it is strongly recommended that a liberal arts student take, in addition to courses in the major, at least one course in the following disciplines: accounting, finance, and economics — courses which may be taken either at Holy Cross or through the Higher Education Consortium of Central Massachusetts.
-The student should also develop an in-depth ability to use the English language in its written and spoken forms, and take an active role in campus activities that involve working with other people.
+A rigorous liberal arts program is an excellent preparation for a business career and at Holy Cross, your major doesn’t define their future — students do.
+A student can choose any major they are passionate about while building a strong foundation in business through experiential learning opportunities as well as recommended courses in accounting, finance, and economics — courses which may be taken either at Holy Cross or through cross-registration at area schools.
+In addition to academics, students are encouraged to strengthen written and verbal communication skills and take on leadership roles through collaborative campus activities and experiential learning opportunities.
 Many of the premier graduate schools of business require applicants to have several years of work experience prior to pursuing an MBA degree.
-The College has a Business Advisor who assists students with their academic and career plans.
+The Center for Career Development has a Business Advisor who assists students with their academic and career plans.